-Olfactory Reference Syndrome is characterized by an excessive and irrational fear that one is emitting a foul or unpleasant odor.
+Olfactory Reference Syndrome is characterized by an excessive, obsessive thoughts, and irrational fear that one is emitting a foul or unpleasant odor.
 This obsession may involve an exaggerated concern with one’s natural body smell or may concern a non-existent odor that is entirely imagined by the individual experiencing it.
 Those experiencing Olfactory Reference Syndrome are significantly impaired by their experience as they are deeply concerned about their odor and may change jobs repeatedly, avoid engaging in relationships, or become housebound as a result of the embarrassment they feel or as a result of concern that others are talking about their odor.

 What are the symptoms?

 The common symptoms associated with Olfactory Reference Syndrome are as follows:

 - Exaggerated fear of having extremely bad breath.

 - Fear of having a foul odor emitting from a specific body part or having overall body odor that is unnatural, non-human or chemical in nature.

 - Belief that the behaviours of others are a response to their experience of the imagined bad odor or that they are making comments about the bad odor.